 The inception of drill music dates as far back as the 2010s, a time where Chicago's hip-hop began to infuse Atlanta's trap music into their style.

 Though initially a method of expression for the difficult lives that these rappers lead at an early age, still music has since become so much more in the world of hip hop.

 A rapper by the name of PacMan who is from Dro City is given credit for being the first to use the term “drill” to refer to a shooting.
 In 2010 he released a single “It's a Drill” that references the term.

 Furthermore, this song would serve to catapult the genre by serving as a model for future artists such as Chief Keef.
-As a result, Chief Keef would go on to release the 2012 single, “I Don't Like,” and Kanye West's remix and this would garner national attention.
+As a result, Chief Keef would go on to release the 2012 single, “I Don't Like,” and Kanye West's remix and this would garner national attention to drill rap.

 Keef and fellow drill music artist, King Louie would join forces to record Kanye West's 2013 album, Yeezus.
 This notoriety would bolster other drill rappers such as G Herbo, Lil Reese, and the late Fredo Santina.

 Unfortunately, the Chicago Drill scene and its fame would be short-lived, as Keef would be dropped by Interscope in 2014.
 Despite this, he'd continue doing music and it would take root in other places.

 Since 2012, UK Drill has developed its own style of drill by implementing other elements from British genres that came before.
 These genres include UK garage, grime, and roadmap—the British version of gangsta-rap.

 What makes the UK drill different from the Chicago drill is the fact that it uses sliding bass and has a faster beat per minute.

 UK drill has been impacted immensely by the Chicago drill as well as by electronic music genres like grime.
 In 2015, Brixton, a rough South London neighborhood began to dominate the charts.